mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 ## What is the `PlatformTransactionManager`?

 Spring’s core transaction management abstraction is based on the interface **PlatformTransactionManager**.

-- It is the base interface for all transaction managers that can be used in the Spring framework’s transaction infrastructure.
-- It encapsulates a set of technology-independent methods for transaction management.
-- A transaction strategy is defined by `PlatformTransactionManager` interface
+It uses the `TransactionDefinition` and `TransactionStatus` interfaces to create and manage transactions.

-- A transaction manager is needed **no matter which transaction management strategy** (programmatic or declarative) you choose.
+A transaction manager is needed **no matter which transaction management strategy** (programmatic or declarative) you choose.

 ```java
 Public interface PlatformTransactionManager(){